Ruzuku Review: Is It Really the Easiest Course Platform to Use?

 It’s not the best platform if you want to offer a certification through the course or if you want to lock subsequent content until a homework assignment has been submitted or a test has been passed.
 You will pay more for this platform than you would for some of the other platforms available.

-However, Ruzuku offers a generous 14-day trial, ongoing, speedy customer support, an extensive, targeted, and super helpful Knowledge Archive to help you get started—or get unstuck—fast, and a one-stop solution that might make course creation, community engagement, and teaching feel more like play than work.
+However, Ruzuku offers a generous free plan, ongoing, speedy customer support, an extensive, targeted, and super helpful Knowledge Archive to help you get started—or get unstuck—fast, and a one-stop solution that might make course creation, community engagement, and teaching feel more like play than work.

 So, if you want to create a course, don’t waste two years like I did.
-Sign up for your free trial of Ruzuku and test it.
+Sign up for Ruzuku’s Free plan and test the platform out for yourself!